How To Create the Perfect Elevator Pitch in 6 Steps

 I/We solve [problem] by providing [benefit], to help [ideal customer/client] accomplish [desired result].

 Prepare different lengths for your elevator pitch

 Depending on the situation, you may have different lengths of time to present your pitch.
-For example, if you are at a structured networking event where you have two minutes to introduce yourself, you will want to be prepared to speak for a bit longer.
-If you find yourself with only 20 seconds to tell someone who you are and what you do, you should be prepared for that as well.
-By creating pitches in varying lengths, you can always feel assured that you will be able to get your message across effectively and in an appropriate length of time.
+For example, if you're at a structured networking event, you may have two minutes to introduce yourself.
+In another situation, you might have only 20 seconds to tell someone who you are and what you do.
+By creating pitches in varying lengths, you can feel ready to communicate your message effectively and in an appropriate length of time.

-When you are creating pitches of varying lengths, you should always have one that has been narrowed down to one sentence.
+When creating pitches of varying lengths, craft one that's only one sentence.
 When you're speaking with someone, consider leading with your one-sentence pitch.
-If the person you're speaking with follows up with a question, it's then a great opportunity to share your full elevator pitch or a variation of it.
+If the person follows up with a question, it's a great opportunity to share your full elevator pitch or a more extended variation.

 Focus on benefits

-If your pitch is about a product or service, you should focus on the benefits that your product will bring to its users rather than the features.
-If there are situations where a feature of the product or service makes it unique and different from the competition, you may want to include it, but wait until the end.
-Focus the majority of your pitch on what your product or service will allow people to do or accomplish.
+If your pitch is about a product or service, focus its benefits to its users.
+If a feature makes it unique and different from the competition, you may want to mention this at the end.
+Focus the majority of your pitch on what your product or service can allow people to do or accomplish.

 - A Guide to Box and Whisker Plots (And How To Create One)